Linux Performance Tuning: Optimizing System Performance

 Specific reasons:

 somaxconn = 4096: an Nginx reverse proxy with 1024 default queued bursts of new connections during slow upstream responses.
 Raising it stopped the SYN drops we saw under burst load.nf_conntrack_max: a connection-heavy proxy filled the conntrack table around 240k connections.
 New connections were dropped silently.
-Raising the limit (and increasing the table memory) fixed it.tcp_tw_reuse = 1: a service making 5,000+ outbound connections per second was running out of ephemeral ports because of TIME_WAIT accumulation. tw_reuse allowed kernel to reuse TIME_WAIT sockets safely, problem gone.What we do NOT enable:
+Raising the limit (and increasing the table memory) fixed it.tcp_tw_reuse = 1: a service making 5,000+ outbound connections per second was running out of ephemeral ports because of TIME_WAIT accumulation. tw_reuse allowed kernel to reuse TIME_WAIT sockets safely, problem gone.- TCP buffer sizing: we have services that move large payloads across high-latency links.
+Default buffer sizes meant the connection couldn't keep the pipe full.
+Larger buffers improved throughput by 3x.

 # /etc/security/limits.d/production.conf